A Ghost Story for Samhainn

 And then there was the dog.
-It was so dark in colour that it would have blended with the dark background of the portrait but for the sheen of grease on its fur.
-It was very much not the sort of dog usually included in a portrait.
-It was an ugly, desperate mongrel.
+So dark in colour that it would have blended with the dark background of the portrait but for the sheen of grease on its fur, it was very much not the sort of dog usually included in a portrait.
+No noble hunting hound this, but an ugly, desperate mongrel.
 It was moderately large, but scrawny and sickly-looking.
 It had something of the same bagginess of skin as its master.
-It was sat on its haunches just behind the man, looking up at him, at his face.
+It sat on its haunches just behind the man, looking up at him, at his face.
 Both the animal’s eyes were visible.
 Every account stresses how disturbing the dog’s eyes were.
-They certainly were the eyes of a dog – there could be no doubt about that – but there was something to intensely human in their expression that it almost seemed as if human eyes had been transplanted into a dog’s head.
+They certainly were the eyes of a dog – there could be no doubt about that – but there was something so intensely human in their expression that it almost seemed as if human eyes had been transplanted into a dog’s head.

 “I’ve smelled worse,” he told Lumsden.